BSB50620 Diploma of Marketing & Communication

 - Media planner

-Students undertaking BSB50620 Diploma of Marketing and Communication may progress through the Marketing and Communications Pathway as follows:
+Students undertaking BSB50620 Diploma of Marketing and Communication may progress through the Marketing and Communication Pathway as follows:

-- BSB50620 Diploma of Marketing and Communications to
+- BSB50620 Diploma of Marketing and Communication to

-- BSB60520 Advanced Diploma of Marketing and Communications and/or
+- BSB60520 Advanced Diploma of Marketing and Communication and/or

 - BSB60420 Advanced Diploma of Leadership and Management

-The Diploma of Marketing and Communication course structure includes 12 units of competency as follows:
+The BSB50620 Diploma of Marketing and Communication requires the successful completion of 12 units of competency, made up of:

 DELIVERY STRUCTURE – A BLENDED MIX OF CLASSROOM AND ONLINE |